eyeWonder/micro/notes/µlisp.md

 The other characters are glyphs, and combine in three classes: runes, letters, and spaces. space-qua-space, newline, and comma are accepted as spaces, with unique semantics in the short form.
 A single rune or letter followed by a space is a distinct command, and is the same as that rune or letter followed directly by a number, so `A 12` and `# f` are equal to `A12` and `#f`.
 Note that µlisp uses only and always hexadecimal values.

 Each rune is a parsing engine with particular rules associated with it.
 Some, notably `(` and `)`, may not be combined with other runes in any form.
-Others such as `;` for comment and `"` for string, consume larger amounts of the input stream, and may not be followed by other values to compose a symbol. `"` may be preceded by another glyph to compose a different symbol, `;` may not be.
+Others such as `;` for comment and `"` for string, consume larger amounts of the input stream, and may not be followed by other values to compose a symbol. `"` may(?) be preceded by another glyph to compose a different symbol, `;` may not be.

 ###Specifics